 The primary reason is that they have incredible research skills and verify every claim in their articles for authenticity (from credible sources).

 BuzzFeed is associated with casual entertainment.
-In 2011 though, it hired Ben Smith from Politico as chief editor.
-Ever since then, BuzzFeed has expanded its investigative research team.
+But back in 2011, they hired Ben Smith from Politico as their chief editor.
+Ever since, BuzzFeed has expanded its investigative research team.
 The reason is that BuzzFeed wants to infuse journalistic credibility in its brand.

-Even Business Insider has invested a substantial amount of resources on creating premium content.
+Even Business Insider has invested a substantial amount of resources into creating premium content.
 An example is this 22,000 word Marissa Mayer biography that received over 1.5 million views.